JaimePSantos/QWAK/docs/source/installation.rst

   python installCheck.py

 If no errors are thrown and you end up with some plots opened, then the installation was successful.
+For more detailed testing, refer to the :doc:`installcheck <installcheck>` module documentation.